 All these former MOPAC indicators are generally showing a reduction in all the actual numbers compared to the previous year.
-This is possibly due to the lock-downs we have had since March 2020 when the Covid virus first showed itself.
+This is possibly due to the lock-downs we have had since March 2020 and the Covid-19 pandemic.

 Figure 3 shows that the number of monthly theft from vehicle offences has gone down significantly since July 2020.
-The numbers of these crimes have reduced, particularly since November 2020 and are running at a lower rate even than 2 years ago.
+The numbers of these crimes had been reducing, particularly since November 2020 but the latest data suggests that these offences are starting to rise again to above the levels reported in the previous year.